lilv98/lilv98.github.io/_pages/about.md

 ## News

 * Jul 2025: 🎉 I passed the Thesis Topic Approval checkpoint, officially a PhD candidate now!
-* Jul 2025: ♟️ "Maia Chess is now in open beta!
+* Jul 2025: ♟️ [Maia Chess](https://www.maiachess.com/) is now in open beta!
 Powered by Maia-2, you can play against the most human-like chess AI, analyze games with human-aware AI, and train with Maia as your personal coach.
 * Jul 2025: **SEAM: Semantically Equivalent Across Modalities Benchmark for Vision-Language Models** was accepted by COLM 2025, see you in Montreal!
 * Apr 2025: Two extended abstracts about human behavior modeling in chess were accepted by [IC2S2 2025](https://www.ic2s2-2025.org/)
 * Dec 2024: I passed the PhD Qualifying Exam!